Fr0zenCrane/UniCoT/README.md

 ```

 #### Inference
-For general inference, prepare your prompts and format them into a `.txt` file, with one prompt per line. , you can find a demonstration of this in the repository as `test_prompts.txt`.
+For general inference, prepare your prompts by formatting them into a `.txt` file, with one prompt per line, with one prompt per line, you can find a demonstration of this in the repository as `test_prompts.txt`.
+Once your prompts are ready, use the script `./scripts/run_user_self_reflection.sh` to generate images from your prompts with the added benefit of the self-reflection mechanism.

 ```python
 gpu_num=8